Demonstration Rocket for Agile Cislunar Operations: Development and testing

 Phase 2 of the DRACO program will involve a test of the NTR engine without nuclear fuel, while Phase 3 will include assembly of the fueled NTR with the stage, environmental testing, and space launch to conduct experiments on the NTR and its reactor.
 The U.S. Department of Energy will provide HALEU metal to BWX Technologies for processing into low-enriched fuel.
 The amount of HALEU utilized for the vehicle has sparked some safety concerns among industry experts and the science community.

 In Phase 2, the engine will be evaluated in a cold-flow test with a nonnuclear engine mock-up to assess the mechanical integrity of the core.
 Such tests were conducted during the Rover/NERVA program in order to study ways to prevent the core from being destroyed from the pressure and high mass flow rates due to the engine’s turbomachinery.

 Phase 3 will address launch and space environments testing, assembly integration and testing of the host platform, loads testing, and learning how to interface and command the engine before it is sent to space.
 During the Phase 3 demonstration, the spacecraft will be launched into a high orbit around Earth, between 435 and 1,240 miles (700 to 2,000 kilometers) above the surface.
 Once in space, DRACO's reactor is not planned to be activated until it is established in a safe orbit.
 The minimum orbital altitude is determined by the estimated time it would take for the fission products to decay to the radioactivity level present at launch.
 In the case of the DRACO reactor, that is about 300 years, which requires an orbit above about 700 km if the orbital decay time is to exceed that value.

 According to a timeline in NASA's FY 2025 Budget Estimate document presented to Congress, the project aimed to begin the implementation phase in September 2024.
 However, that date has passed, and more recently, it was reported that Lockheed Martin Corp. will demonstrate its technology "as early as 2027", but that launch date has since been put on hold by nuclear reactor test requirements.

 Program termination

 DARPA did not include funding for nuclear thermal or electric propulsion programs in its FY2026 budget, whose cuts are being implemented within NASA itself in accordance to the White House goals.
 DARPA canceled its five-year-old DRACO project, citing a declining return on investment.
 According to DARPA Deputy Director Rob McHenry, the original rationale for DRACO—high launch costs and the projected efficiency of nuclear thermal engines—has been undermined by significant reductions in launch expenses driven by SpaceX and the potential of Starship.
 As these launch costs dropped, the benefits of nuclear thermal propulsion no longer justified its high research and development costs.

+In 2026, the proposed Space Reactor‑1 Freedom was seen as the spiritual successor to the project.